Can your home suffer foreclosure even if it has no mortgage or liens?

 These are just a few actual examples of the problems being experienced by homeowners across America in the midst of robo-signing of foreclosure court filings and the apparent complete breakdown of communication between banks and their “servicers”

 In the real estate boon, more than ever before, banks and mortgage institutions engaged in the securing of mortgages only to bundle large numbers of individual mortgages together and sell them off to other institutions.
 The other institutions, in some cases, sold all or part of those bundles to other institutions, who bundled various of the mortgages and sold to other institutions and so on.

-Before the big boon, the mortgage company “servicers” were largely restricted to sending out statements and collecting payments.
+Before the big boon, the mortgage company “servicers” such as Hard Money Lenders Boston – Investors Choice Lending – were largely restricted to sending out statements and collecting payments.
 With the filing of over 2.9 million foreclosures (2010) came an expanded role for servicers.
 They began dealing with servicing securitized loans, dealing with delinquent loans, performing property preservation and changing locks to keep out homeowners.
 Often servicers are not paid until they accomplish their job– taking possession of the home.

 In some cases, servicers have been involved in negotiating loan modifications under the government legislation called the Home Affordable Modification Program (HAMP).
 Often, the people handling the loan modification work-outs are simply not communicating with the people handling the foreclosure process.
 This results in people who, in good faith, believed they had reached agreements to satisfy their mortgage holders coming home to homes with changed locks and furniture piled up out front or gone altogether.